-Brayan Alexander T makes his home with his father and his mother.
-Carrying water, washing clothes and making beds are his household duties.
+Brayan Alexander T lives with his father and his mother.
+His duties at home include carrying water, washing clothes and making beds.
+There are 2 children in the family.
 His father is sometimes employed and his mother maintains the home.
-There are 2 children in the family.

 As part of Compassion's ministry, Brayan Alexander T participates in church activities and Bible class.
 He is also in high school where his performance is average.
 Soccer, art and playing ball games are his favorite activities.

 Please remember Brayan Alexander T in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Brayan Alexander T lives in the coastal community of Barrio Ruminahui, home to approximately 4,000 residents.
 Typical houses are constructed of wood floors, brick walls and zinc roofs.

 The regional diet consists of beans, bananas, chicken, fish, bread, beef and rice.
 Common health problems in this area include bronchitis, parasitic infections, fevers, pharyngitis, dengue, malaria, typhoid, rotavirus and pneumonia.
 Most adults work as street vendors, on plantations or in domestic services and earn the equivalent of $120 per month.
 This community needs basic utility services, trash collection services and improved education facilities.